 After being diagnosed with a fatty liver, you are always wondering if you are allowed to eat one type of food or another.
-I am here to help answer these questions and today we’re continuing the series with something that most of us enjoy for breakfast: cereals.
+I am here to help answer these questions and today we’re going to learn whether you should eat cereal with fatty liver or not

 So, are we allowed to have cereals for breakfast if we have a fatty liver?